haoyuanz13/Visual-SLAM/cameraCalibration/README.md

 Hand-handled Camera Calibration
 -------------------------------
-We aim to estimate the intrinsic and extrinsic matrices for a hand-handled camera, which is also called as _camera calibration_.
+We aim to estimate the intrinsic (K) and extrinsic (R, t) matrices for a hand-handled camera using a planer world space(e.g. checkerboard) and multiple views, which is also called as _camera calibration_.

+* asd